yugabyte/ybm-cli/docs/ybm_metrics-exporter_attach.md

-## ybm cluster encryption
+## ybm metrics-exporter attach

-Manage Encryption at Rest (EaR) for a cluster
+Associate Metrics Exporter Config with Cluster

 ### Synopsis

-Manage Encryption at Rest (EaR) for a cluster
+Associate Metrics Exporter Config with Cluster

 ```
-ybm cluster encryption [flags]
+ybm metrics-exporter attach [flags]
 ```

 ### Options

 ```
-  -c, --cluster-name string   [REQUIRED] The name of the cluster.
+      --cluster-name string   [REQUIRED] The name of the cluster.
+      --config-name string    [REQUIRED] The name of the metrics exporter configuration
-  -h, --help                  help for encryption
+  -h, --help                  help for attach
 ```

 ### Options inherited from parent commands